jonhare/COMP6237/notes/L8-Groups.md

 	* The only variable of the mean shift algorithm is the __kernel__ and the __kernel bandwidth__ of a __kernel density estimator__.
 	* Clustering is an application of the mean shift procedure
 		- Automatically chooses the number of clusters!
-* The probability density function (PDF) of a continuous random variable is a function that describes the relative likelihood for this random variable to take on a given value
+* The PDF of a continuous random variable is a function that describes the relative likelihood for this random variable to take on a given value
 	* The PDF is non-negative everywhere and sums to 1
 * In the context of a feature space, the PDF is a function that tells you how likely it is that a featurevector is _drawn_ from a specific location in a feature space.
 	- A feature vector drawn from part of the space where there are lots of similar items would have a higher probability density than if the drawn feature vector were from a part of the space with very few similar items